michaelcourcy/enterprise-blueprints/dh2i/readme.md

 - The DH2I operator deploy a MSSQL cluster by creating a group of instance with an availability group.
 The operator will also create 2 PVCs per instance.
 - We create a **single** shared pvc backup mounted on each instance on the path /backup
 - When Kasten Backup it does 2 operations
-   1. It creates a backup of the databases on the backup pvc
+   1. It creates the backups of the databases on the backup PVC
-   2. It back up all the pvc including the backup pvc
+   2. It back up only the backup PVC that contains backup files
 - When Kasten Restore it does 2 operations
-   1. It restore all the PVCs including the backup pvc
+   1. It restore only the backup PVC
+   2. Operator recreate the database PVCs
    2. It restore all the database from the backup pvc